Optimal Control of thermally noisy quantum gates in a multilevel system: OCT Results

 Figure~\ref{fig:2_case_Control_1Qbit} compares two optimized control protocols, \textbf{G1} (red) and \textbf{G2} (magenta), designed for the same system, drift Hamiltonian, and target gate; they differ only in the optimized control waveform \(\varepsilon(t)\).
 Panel~(a) shows the log–ratio of infidelities \(\log_{10}(\mathrm{IF}_{\mathrm{noise}}/\mathrm{IF}_U)\) versus \(\log_{10}\gamma\).
 As \(\gamma\) increases, the ratio rises for both protocols, indicating larger fidelity loss with stronger system–bath coupling.
-The trend exhibits three qualitative regimes previously discussed: a coherent–error–limited regime at very small \(\gamma\), a noise–shaped intermediate regime where control scheduling matters, and an overdamped/Zeno–like regime at large \(\gamma\).
+The trend exhibits three previously discussed qualitative regimes: a coherent–error–limited regime at very small \(\gamma\), a noise–shaped intermediate regime where control scheduling matters, and an overdamped/Zeno–like regime at large \(\gamma\).
 Panel~(b) shows the noise effect on the unitary gate: it quantifies how the reference (noise–free) unitary implementation would degrade under the same bath, thereby separating the intrinsic coherent baseline from the thermal contribution.
 Panel \textbf{(c)} Population projections \(P_i(t)\) (a.u.) under the optimized protocols, highlighting differences between the two control waveforms via distinct population dynamics throughout the gate.
+To supplement these observation we performed optimization runs employing GRAPE.
+The unitary solutions are markedly different and seem to be more sensitive to noise Cf. Appendix \ref{sec:grape}.